Fiona (hippopotamus): Life

-Fiona's parents are Henry and Bibi.
-She is the first Nile hippo to be born at the Cincinnati Zoo in 75 years, and the first of the species to be scanned in the womb using ultrasound.
+Fiona's parents were Henry and Bibi.
+She was the first Nile hippopotamus to be born at the Cincinnati Zoo in 53 years, and was the first of the species to be scanned in the womb using ultrasound.
 She was born six weeks premature on January 24, 2017, with a birth weight of 29 lb; the recorded range of birth weights for the species at that time was 55-120 lb.
 She was unable to stand and required bottle feeding with milk from her mother, supplemented with infant formula.
 This was the first time a hippopotamus had been milked and the milk analyzed.
 The following month, while teething, she began refusing her bottle and became dehydrated; a catheter for the delivery of intravenous fluids was inserted with the assistance of members of the vascular access team at Cincinnati Children's Hospital.
 The preemie team had previously sent the zoo a care package for her.

 Zoo staff named the baby hippo Fiona because her ears resemble those of the Shrek character.
 Fiona took her first steps on February 5, weighed 275 lb by May 31, when she was introduced to the media, and by June had reached a normal weight of 317 lb; by the time she was six months old, she weighed over 375 lb, and in late August, 451 lb.
 On her first birthday, January 24, 2018, she weighed more than 655 lb.
 By December 26, 2018, she weighed slightly over 1000 lb; on her third birthday in January 2020, 1300 lb, and on her fourth birthday in 2021, 1600 lb.